Payment systems

 • FDIC insured.

-• No wallet function, meaning it’s impossible to keep your money in a Zelle account;
+• No wallet function, meaning it’s impossible to store your money in the app;

 Pros and Cons of Venmo

-• User-friendly interface with some social media features;
+• Easy-to-use interface with some social media-like features;

 • An opportunity to get branded credit and debit cards with additional benefits;